xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.LicenseBlurb.md

 ## LicenseBlurb Class

-Create appropriate license message blurbs depending on the license situation.
+A helper to create appropriate license message blurbs depending on the license situation.

 ```csharp
 public class LicenseBlurb